Fender Stratocaster

-The Fender Stratocaster, colloquially known as the Strat, is a model of double-cutaway electric guitar designed between 1952 and 1954 by Leo Fender, Bill Carson, George Fullerton, and Freddie Tavares.
+The Fender Stratocaster, colloquially known as the Strat, is a model of double-cutaway electric guitar designed between 1952 and 1954 by Leo Fender, Bill Carson, Rex Gallion, George Fullerton, and Freddie Tavares.
 The Fender Musical Instruments Corporation has continuously manufactured the Stratocaster since 1954.

-The guitar's distinctive body shape was revolutionary when introduced in the mid-1950s.
-The double cutaway, elongated horns, and heavily contoured back were all designed for better balance and comfort to play while standing up and slung off the shoulder with a strap.
-The three-pickup design was a step up from earlier one- and two-pickup guitars, and a responsive and simplified vibrato arm integrated into the bridge plate, which marked a significant design improvement over other vibrato systems, such as those manufactured by Bigsby.
-However, Stratocasters without the vibrato system ("hardtails") were added to the portfolio in March 1955.
+The guitar's distinctive body shape was revolutionary for the mid-1950s.
+The heavily contoured back was designed for better comfort while playing.
+The elongated top horn changes the balance when played standing up with a strap compared to the preceding model, the Fender Telecaster.
+While the original release of the Stratocaster included a vibrato system, Stratocasters without it ("hardtails") were added to the portfolio in March 1955.
 The modular nature of the guitar, with its easily removable components, enabled players and luthiers to perform numerous modifications to their own guitars, changing out pickups or necks to fit the needs of the player.
 All of these design elements were popularized and later became industry standards due to the success of the Stratocaster.

-Many prominent rock musicians have been associated with the Stratocaster for use in studio recording and live performances, most notably Rory Gallagher, Hank Marvin, Eric Clapton, Buddy Holly, David Gilmour, George Harrison, Mark Knopfler, Jimi Hendrix, Stevie Ray Vaughan, Eric Johnson, John Frusciante, Yngwie Malmsteen and Jeff Beck.
+Many prominent rock musicians have been associated with the Stratocaster for use in studio recording and live performances, most notably Jimi Hendrix, David Gilmour, Eric Clapton, Buddy Holly, George Harrison, Mark Knopfler, Stevie Ray Vaughan, Eric Johnson, John Frusciante, Kevin Parker, Yngwie Malmsteen and Jeff Beck.